avraampiperidis/JavaDocExtractor/README.md

 # JavaDocExtractor
 Extract classes, methods and descriptions/texts from the official oracle java html documentaion into sqlite database
 <br>
+* javadoc.db is prefilled with java se version
 <br>
 The default docs folder is the Java se 8.<br>